Kerr-McGee: Nuclear production

-In about 1965 Kerr-McGee started producing uranium fuel at its Cimarron Fuel Fabrication Site.
-This was located near the Cimarron River and Crescent, Oklahoma.
-From 1973 to 1975 it would also produce mixed Plutonium-Uranium Oxide (MOX) 'driver fuel pins' for use in the Fast Flux Test Facility at the Hanford Site in Washington State.
+Around 1965 Kerr-McGee started producing uranium fuel at its Cimarron Fuel Fabrication Site.
+This was near the Cimarron River and Crescent, Oklahoma.
+From 1973 to 1975 it also produced mixed Plutonium-Uranium Oxide (MOX) 'driver fuel pins' for use in the Fast Flux Test Facility at the Hanford Site in Washington State.
 The plant shut down in 1976.

 In 1967 Kerr-McGee bought the American Potash and Chemical Company, which owned the Rare Earths Facility in West Chicago, Illinois.
 This facility produced thorium, radium, and uranium by acid leaching of monazite sands and other ores.
 It stopped work in 1973.

-In 1968 the company started construction on what would become the Sequoyah Fuels Corporation plant in Gore, Oklahoma.
+In 1968 the company started construction on what became the Sequoyah Fuels Corporation plant in Gore, Oklahoma.
 In 1970 the plant started turning yellowcake uranium into uranium hexafluoride.
 In 1987 it began producing depleted uranium tetrafluoride using depleted uranium hexafluoride as input.
 In 1988 SFC was sold to General Atomics.
-In late November 1993 production ceased after a stuck valve in the processing plant stuck open and caused an uncontrolled reaction.
+In late November 1993 production ceased after a valve in the processing plant stuck open and caused an uncontrolled reaction.
 The uncontrolled reaction resulted in a large visible cloud leaving the plant.
-Production ceased immediately and the plant operations were suspended to never resume.
+Production ceased immediately and the plant operations never resumed.

 Nuclear corporations, subsidiaries, and spinoffs

-In 1956 Kerr-McGee formed the Kermac Nuclear Fuels Corporation in partnership with Anderson Development Corp, and Pacific Uranium Mines Co.
+In 1956 Kerr-McGee formed the Kermac Nuclear Fuels Corporation in partnership with Anderson Development Corp and Pacific Uranium Mines Co.
 It was active in New Mexico.

-Some time in the 1970s, the Kerr-McGee Nuclear Corporation was formed.
+Sometime in the 1970s, the Kerr-McGee Nuclear Corporation formed.
 In 1983 it split into the Quivira Mining Corporation and Sequoyah Fuels Corporation.
-Quivira got the Ambrosia Lake, NM mine, while Sequoyah Fuels took over the Sequoyah plant in Gore, OK, as well as the Cimarron plant in Crescent, OK.
-Sequoyah was sold to General Atomics in 1988. and Quivira was sold to Rio Algom in 1989.
+Quivira got the Ambrosia Lake mine, while Sequoyah Fuels took over the Sequoyah plant in Gore as well as the Cimarron plant in Crescent.
+Sequoyah was sold to General Atomics in 1988 and Quivira was sold to Rio Algom in 1989.

 The Cimarron Corporation was a subdivision that took control of the Cimarron plant in 1988.
-When Tronox was spun off in 2006, it would get ownership of Cimarron Corporation and responsibility for the plant as well.
+When Tronox was spun off in 2006, it got ownership of Cimarron Corporation and responsibility for the plant.

 Kerr-McGee bought the American Potash and Chemical Company in 1967, including its Rare Earths Facility that processed uranium and thorium.
 AMPOT became Kerr-McGee Chemical Company around 1970 or 1974.
 In 2005 this became Tronox.
 Tronox became independent in 2006, a few months before Kerr-McGee was sold to Anadarko Petroleum.
 Tronox later went bankrupt, blaming in part the environmental liabilities inherited from KMC.
 In 2009 purchasers of Tronox filed a class action lawsuit against Anadarko for having allegedly misled investors.